CAD

 The advantages of computer-aided design

-• Time saving: CAD allows models to be created and modified quickly.
+• Time saving: CAD allows design models to be created and modified quickly

-• Cost savings: The rapid creation and modification of models and the elimination of manual processing steps save companies valuable financial resources.
+• Cost savings: The rapid creation and modification of models, as well as the elimination of manual processing steps, saves companies money.

-• Lean production: products can be tested, analyzed and optimized virtually during the design phase.
-This makes it possible to streamline the production process and organize it more efficiently.
+• Lean production: Products can be tested, analysed and optimised virtually in the design phase, enabling designers to streamline the production process before a physical product is created

-What is the difference between using computer-aided design and drawing by hand?
+What is the difference between using CAD and drawing by hand?

 DMS und Microsoft